-- (o) The commission, in consultation with the districts, shall establish project approval criteria and guidelines for infrastructure projects consistent with Section 44284 as soon as practicable, but not later than February 15, 2000.
-The commission shall make draft criteria and guidelines available to the public 45 days before final adoption, and shall hold at least one public meeting to consider public comments before final adoption. - (p) The commission, in consultation with the participating districts, may propose revisions to the criteria and guidelines established pursuant to subdivision (o) as necessary to improve the ability of the program to achieve its goals.
-A revision may be proposed at any time, or may be proposed in response to a finding made in the annual report on the program published by the state board pursuant to Section 44295.
-A proposed revision shall be made available to the public 45 days before final adoption of the revision and the commission shall hold at least one public meeting to consider public comments before final adoption of the revision. - (q) Unclaimed funds will be allocated by the state board in accordance with Section 44299.2. - (r) This section shall remain in effect only until January 1, 2015 2024, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2015 2024, deletes or extends that date. - SEC.
-22. Section 44287 of the Health and Safety Code, as added by Section 10.5 of Chapter 707 of the Statutes of 2004, is amended to read: - 44287. (a) The state board shall establish grant criteria and guidelines consistent with this chapter for covered vehicle projects as soon as practicable, but not later than January 1, 2000.
+- (h) For projects that would repower-offroad off-road equipment by replacing uncontrolled diesel engines with new, certified diesel engines, the state board may establish maximum grant award amounts per repower.
+A repower project shall also be subject to the incremental cost maximum pursuant to subdivision (e). - (i) After study of available emission reduction technologies and costs and after public notice and comment, the state board may reduce the values of the maximum grant award criteria stated in this section to improve the ability of the program to achieve its goals.
+Every year the state board shall adjust the maximum cost-effectiveness amount established in subdivision (a) and any per-project maximum set by the state board pursuant to subdivision (h) to account for inflation. - (j) This section shall become operative on January 1, 2024.
+SEC.
+21. - SEC.
+22. Section 44287 of the Health and Safety Code, as amended by Section 10 of Chapter 707 of the Statutes of 2004, is amended to read: - 44287. (a) The state board shall establish or update grant criteria and guidelines consistent with this chapter for covered vehicle projects as soon as practicable, but not later than January 1, 2006.
 The adoption of guidelines is exempt from the rulemaking provisions of the Administrative Procedure Act, Chapter 3.5 (commencing with Section 11340) of Part 1 of Division 3 of Title 2 of the Government Code.
 The state board shall solicit input and comment from the districts during the development of the criteria and guidelines and shall make every effort to develop criteria and guidelines that are compatible with existing district programs that are also consistent with this chapter.
 Guidelines shall include protocols to calculate project cost-effectiveness.
 The grant criteria and guidelines shall include safeguards to ensure that the project generates surplus emissions reductions.
 Guidelines shall enable and encourage districts to cofund projects that provide emissions reductions in more than one district.
 The state board shall make draft criteria and guidelines available to the public 45 days before final adoption, and shall hold at least one public meeting to consider public comments before final adoption.
+The state board may develop separate guidelines and criteria for the different types of eligible projects described in subdivision (a) of Section 44281.